The Potential and Challenges of Evaluating Attitudes, Opinions, and Values in Large Language Models: How LLMs Are Queried for AOVs

 \paragraph{Performance Metrics.} Performance metrics (e.g. Acc., F1., Loss) have been applied to measure the quality of LLM outputs against target datasets, as in \citet{hendrycks2023aligning, jin2022,kalinin2023improving, chalkidis2024llama, lee2024large, agarwal-etal-2024-ethical-reasoning}.
 In \citet{simmons-2023-moral}, performance is assessed by comparing response content with ``moral foundations dictionaries''.
 Meanwhile, \citet{rosenbusch2023how} establish a baseline accuracy by having human experts match politicians with their ideologies, against which LLM predictions are evaluated.

-\paragraph{Robustness Metrics.} Several studies conduct robustness evaluations on LLM outputs to validate the opinion consistency under different prompt perturbations or persona steerings, typically by measuring the percentage of samples that reach the same answer as a consistency score \cite[e.g.][]{feng-etal-2023-pretraining, hartmann2023political, rottger2024political, shu-etal-2024-dont}, or by measuring the entropy of answers \cite[e.g.][]{dominguez2023questioning, tjuatja2024llms, wang2024my}.
-A few more specific metrics for robustness evaluation have been applied or put forward. \citet{santurkar2023whose} introduce a consistency metric by measuring whether the LLM consistently aligns with the same group across different topics. \citet{bonagiri-etal-2024-sage-evaluating} propose a metric named Semantic Graph Entropy (SaGE) to assess LLMs’ consistency level while answering moral questions with the same meaning but paraphrased in different formats. \citet{wright2024revealing} employ the average total variation distance (TVD) between the model responses across different demographic categories to validate the answer distances.
+\paragraph{Robustness Metrics.} Several studies conduct robustness evaluations on LLM outputs to validate the opinion consistency under different prompt perturbations or persona steerings, typically by measuring the percentage of samples that reach the same answer as a consistency score \cite[e.g.][]{feng-etal-2023-pretraining, rao-etal-2023-chatgpt, rottger2024political, shu-etal-2024-dont}, or by measuring the entropy of answers \cite[e.g.][]{dominguez2023questioning, tjuatja2024llms, wang2024my}.
+A few specific metrics for robustness evaluation have been proposed. \citet{santurkar2023whose} introduce a consistency metric that measures whether LLMs align with the same group across various topics. \citet{bonagiri-etal-2024-sage-evaluating} use Semantic Graph Entropy (SaGE) to evaluate LLM consistency, while \citet{wright2024revealing} employ average total variation distance (TVD) between model responses across different demographic categories to assess answer variability.
+Additionally, reliability and validity metrics in psychometric have been applied to measure the internal consistenty of the answers \cite{shu-etal-2024-dont}.